ohcnetwork/docs/docs/care/apps/scribe/index.md

 -   Check  the  performance  of  the  AI  service  and  ensure  it  is  responding  within  acceptable  timeframes.
 -   Consider  optimizing  the  AI  prompts  and  data  structures  to  improve  the  response  time.

-**Issue:**  The  Scribe  feature  is  not  accessible  to  users  with  disabilities.
-**Solution:**
--   Ensure  that  all  UI  elements,  including  buttons  and  modals,  are  keyboard  navigable.
--   Implement  appropriate  ARIA  labels  and  roles  for  all  components  to  enable  screen  reader  compatibility.
--   Test  the  accessibility  features  with  assistive  technologies  to  identify  and  address  any  issues.

 #### Logging and Error Tracking

 Care  Scribe  utilizes  logging  mechanisms  to  record  events  and  errors  during  the  operation  of  the  feature: